 Everything You Need to Know for your First Visit to Taipei

 Taipei, Taiwan’s bustling metropolitan capital city literally has something for everyone – no matter your interests.
 Here you’ll find everything from buzzing night markets, centuries-old temples, museums and the former tallest building in the world.
-If you’re planning your first visit to Taipei, this guide includes everything you need to know.
-From practical travel tips on when to go, how to get around and even where to stay and eat.
-With these handy hacks you’ll have everything you need to make your first visit to Taipei beyond epic and explore the top things to do in Taipei hassle-free.
+If you’re planning your first visit to Taipei, this guide includes everything you need to know before you visit Taipei.
+From practical Taipei travel tips like when to go, how to get around and even where to stay and eat.
+With these handy Taipei travel tips you’ll have everything you need to make your first visit to Taipei beyond epic and explore the top things to do in Taipei hassle-free.

-In this guide, we highlight 10 pro tips that will help you plan your first visit to Taipei.
+In this guide, we highlight 10 Taipei travel tips that will help you plan the perfect first visit to Taipei.
 Get useful info and handy hacks to make your first visit to Taiwan’s capital city a success!

 In a rush?
 Pin these Taipei travel tips for later.

-Pro Tips to Make Your First Visit to Taipei Epic
+Taipei Travel Tips for your First Visit to Taipei

 Best Time to Visit Taipei